Adapting your home

 You may be able to refer yourself to the Occupational Therapy service.
 Or, your GP or any other health professional involved in your care, such as a social worker, may be able to help you get in touch.

 If you own your own home or are a tenant in the private rental sector, minor adaptation works such as handrails and stair rails may be available through your local Trust following assessment by an occupational therapist.

 Major adaptation works like adding a shower room or a bedroom extension will be processed through the Disabled Facilities Grant administered by the Northern Ireland Housing Executive.
 An occupational therapist will work with you to find out what you need before giving recommendations to the Northern Ireland Housing Executive.

 Disabled Facilities Grants

-A Disabled Facilities Grant from the Housing Executive can help improve your home if you have a disability.
-An occupational therapist will assess what adaptations are suitable to meet your needs.
+A Disabled Facilities Grant from the Housing Executive can help adapt your home if you have a disability.
+An occupational therapist must assess what adaptations are needed.